arosenblum1/arosenblum1/Projects/FoxNews.md

 the answer is much higher than expected due to the unseen interactions of surface tension.
-The purpose of these proposed demonstrations is to illustrate that science is a process, and medical advice should always be based on the findings of those who go through the process of science rather than “common sense”.
+The purpose of these proposed demonstrations is to illustrate that science is a process, and medical advice should always be based on the findings of those who go through the process of science rather than “common sense”, which can often be fallible.
 Ideally, these demonstrations should be done live, in-person, at a public venue (parks, rec centers, street fests, etc.) and led by a charismatic individual who is either a member of the local community or is at least seen to conform to local culture.